lechium/Breezy/README.md

 ## Unified implementation

-In the latest updated the implementation has been improved and standardized to be more consistent with what you expect / experience on iOS and macOS when adding AirDrop support.
+In the latest update the implementation has been improved and standardized to be more consistent with what you expect / experience on iOS and macOS when adding AirDrop support.
 Utilizing [UTI types](https://developer.apple.com/library/archive/documentation/FileManagement/Conceptual/understanding_utis/understand_utis_intro/understand_utis_intro.html#//apple_ref/doc/uid/TP40001319-CH201-SW1) and Document types to enable users to discern what application (if there are multiple) will open / import the files.

 Below you will find some resources on how to edit your Info.plist file to add AirDrop receiver support to your app.